 Is the groaning dog in question a puppy, a healthy dog in his prime or an aging senior?
 Does the dog groan when he lies down to rest?
 When he gets up from sleep?
 Do you have a dog who moans while asleep?
 Let’s look into some of the medical reasons that cause dog groaning, including:

-Pano can be diagnosed in any young dog under the age of 2 years, but is most frequently associated with German Shepherd puppies.
+Pano can be diagnosed in any young dog under the age of 2 years, but is most frequently associated with German Shepherd Dog puppies.
 A dog groaning when lying down or rising will be the least alarming symptoms of panosteitis.
 Dog owners are more likely to notice limping, lameness or hesitant usage of one or the other foreleg, along with a defensive yelp when you touch the affected leg.
 Pained vocalizations may accompany the physical discomfort of fast-growing dogs, but with puppies as with human kids, growing pains are inconvenient, but time-limited.

 This condition comes and goes, can appear and disappear for weeks at a time, and even switch from leg to leg as it flares up during a puppy’s first 18 to 24 months.
-Pay special attention to tenderness in the upper forelegs, not only in German Shepherds, but also Basset Hounds, Doberman Pinschers, Golden and Labrador Retrievers, Great Danes, and Rottweilers.
+Pay special attention to tenderness in the upper forelegs, not only in German Shepherd Dogs, but also Basset Hounds, Doberman Pinschers, Golden and Labrador Retrievers, Great Danes, and Rottweilers.
 Overexercise in puppies can cause later-life health issues such as hip dysplasia — and in many of these same breeds — and this is one reason trainers recommend that dogs not run for long periods of time or over extended distances until around 18 months.

 Groaning when he settles into bed is only one symptom of an aging dog suffering joint pain.
-As with the youthful dog growing pains, there will be far more severe and noticeable warning signs than sighs and groans.
-You’re much more likely to see a dog limp when she gets up from rest and hesitates or refuses to do once-normal things like going up or down stairs — or when you witness excessive biting, licking, or chewing at affected joints — than you are to hear her groan.
+As with the youthful dog growing pains, there will be far more severe and noticeable warning signs than your dog groaning and sighing You’re much more likely to see a dog limp when she gets up from rest and hesitates or refuses to do once-normal things like going up or down stairs — or when you witness excessive biting, licking, or chewing at affected joints — than you are to hear her groan.
 An arthritic dog may have been active and eager to play her whole life before showing any of these symptoms.

 As with panosteitis and hip dysplasia, naturally large or giant dog breeds are commonly affected.
 Osteoarthritis in dogs can develop on its own over time, whether the dog is overcompensating for ligament damage or as a result of dealing with long-term obesity.
 Carrying around excess weight can affect any breed of dog, so maintaining regular, healthy habits of feeding and exercise are of critical importance.